Why Dementia Risk May Be Higher in People With Irregular Sleep Patterns

 Sleep is crucial for maintaining a healthy brain, as it helps clear toxins from the brain.
 Regularly waking up at the same time each day may be more critical than having a consistent bedtime.

 Quality of sleep matters as well.
-Some sleep medications can assist with falling asleep but may not provide the same sleep quality.
-Certain medications, like antihistamines, may make you drowsy and help with initial sleep but might not lead to restorative sleep.
+Some sleep medications can help with falling asleep but may not provide the same quality of sleep.
+Certain medications, like antihistamines, may make you drowsy and help with initial sleep, but might not lead to restorative sleep.
 There is still much that remains unknown about the complexities of sleep and its impact on our health.

-The Centers for Disease Control and Prevention recommend that most adults aim for seven or more hours of sleep each night.
+The Centres for Disease Control and Prevention recommend that most adults aim for seven or more hours of sleep each night.

 To improve your sleep patterns, the National Institutes of Health offers some suggestions:

 There is a known connection between quality sleep and brain health.
 While sleep aids can be an option, they may have side effects and may not always result in restorative sleep.
 Cognitive behavioural therapy is often recommended as an effective way to address sleep problems and change sleep patterns.
-Achieving better sleep habits requires focused effort, particularly in our modern era dominated by electronic devices.
+Achieving better sleep habits requires a focused effort, particularly in our modern era, which is dominated by electronic devices.

 In summary, good sleep hygiene is vital for maintaining overall well-being.
 While various lifestyle factors can impact health, focusing on consistent and healthy sleep habits is one that individuals can actively work on.